-This cosmetic dentistry information website is unique in that it is the only such website actually written by an accredited cosmetic dentist.
+This website is unique in that it is the only such website actually written by an accredited cosmetic dentist.
 My name is Dr. David Hall.
 I am the author, and I was one of the first forty dentists to become accredited by the American Academy of Cosmetic Dentistry.
 It is also unique in its plain, straightforward talk.
 I have a strong sense of obligation to you, the visitor, and so I try to tell you the plain and unvarnished truth.
-Other cosmetic dentistry websites seem governed by professional political correctness.
+Other websites on this subject matter seem governed by professional political correctness.
 You won’t find that here.

 What is Cosmetic Dentistry?

 It’s actually a controversial area in dentistry.
-Some dentists insist that cosmetic dentistry ought to be a specialty.
+Some dentists insist that it ought to be a specialty.
 Most dentists, however, insist that it shouldn’t—any dentist properly trained in dental school, they claim, can do esthetic procedures just fine.

 Some would attribute this discrepancy in opinion to financial self-interest.
-Dentists know that this is a lucrative area of practice and simply don’t want to give it up.
+Dentists know that this is a profitable practice area and simply don’t want to give it up.
 While that is undoubtedly part of the reason, it is only part.

 Cosmetic Dentistry Is a Blind Spot for Most Dentists